swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 Remaining work:

+- A SIL-level builtin needs to be implemented for binding a region of memory.

 - A name mangled abbreviation needs to be created for `UnsafeRawPointer`.

+- We may want a convenience utility for binding null-terminated string without providing a capacity.

 - The StringAPI tests should probably be rewritten with `UnsafeRawPointer`.